Is there anything more frightening in the world of exercise, than the words people throw around in the weight training community??

 (One) Repetition Maximum (1RM)

-To keep everyone on the same page in the realm of resistance training terminology, it’s easiest to describe loading schemes in terms of repetition maximums.
+To keep everyone on the same page in the realm of resistance training terminology, it’s often easiest to describe loading schemes in terms of repetition maximums.

 Especially in the scientific literature.